-We have audited the accompanying consolidated balance sheets of Triangle Capital Corporation (the Company), including the consolidated schedules of investments, as of December 31, 2012 and 2011, and the related consolidated statements of operations, changes in net assets, and cash flows for each of the three years in the period ended December 31, 2012.
-We have also audited the accompanying consolidated financial highlights for each of the five years in the period ended December 31, 2012.
+We have audited the accompanying consolidated balance sheets of Triangle Capital Corporation (the Company), including the consolidated schedules of investments, as of December 31, 2013 and 2012, and the related consolidated statements of operations, changes in net assets, and cash flows for each of the three years in the period ended December 31, 2013.
+We have also audited the accompanying consolidated financial highlights for each of the five years in the period ended December 31, 2013.
 These financial statements and financial highlights are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and financial highlights based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements and financial highlights are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements and financial highlights.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-Our procedures included confirmation of securities owned as of December 31, 2012 and 2011 by correspondence with the custodian and management of the portfolio companies.
+Our procedures included confirmation of securities owned as of December 31, 2013 and 2012 by correspondence with the custodian and directly with management or designees of the portfolio companies, as applicable.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements and financial highlights referred to above present fairly, in all material respects, the consolidated financial position of Triangle Capital Corporation at December 31, 2012 and 2011, the consolidated results of its operations, changes in net assets, and its cash flows, for each of the three years in the period ended December 31, 2012, and the consolidated financial highlights for each of the five years in the period ended December 31, 2012, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements and financial highlights referred to above present fairly, in all material respects, the consolidated financial position of Triangle Capital Corporation at December 31, 2013 and 2012, the consolidated results of its operations, changes in net assets, and its cash flows, for each of the three years in the period ended December 31, 2013, and the consolidated financial highlights for each of the five years in the period ended December 31, 2013, in conformity with U.S. generally accepted accounting principles.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), Triangle Capital Corporation's internal control over financial reporting as of December 31, 2012, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated March 6, 2013 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), Triangle Capital Corporation's internal control over financial reporting as of December 31, 2013, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (1992 framework) and our report dated February 26, 2014 expressed an unqualified opinion thereon.